 ✅ Defers to your expertise

-…and these red flags that should have you thinking twice:
+These red flags that should have you thinking twice:

-❌ Issues with former freelancer writers
+❌ Issues with former freelancers

 ❌ Won’t sign your contract